Arielle requests that you contact us.

 The ability of parrots to use words beyond simply repeating what

-in 1992.
-It took ten years to arrive at my present understanding
+1992.
+It took 18 years to arrive at my present understanding based on

-based upon reading the literature and my person experimental
+reading the literature and my person experimental inquiries.
+I'm sure

-inquiries.
-I'm sure there are other pet owners and parties who are
+there are other pet owners and parties who are exploring the same

-exploring the same topic.
-There is no organization dealing with
+topic.
+However, there is no organization dealing with birds

-birds communicating using human language, so individuals are left
+communicating using human language, so individuals are left to invent

-to invent ways to discuss intelligent speech by parrot-like birds.
+ways to discuss intelligent speech by parrot-like birds.
+Those factors

 While I do not claim to be Dr. Doolittle, I have achieved a modest